hjlee5037/Automated-Hydrogel-Patterning-Project/README.md

 4) We build a machine learning model based on random forest regression.
 This constructs a multitude of decision trees and outputs the classifcation or average prediction of each tree.
 The model is saved as a joblib file (pH_model.joblib) and will be used to predict pH of colors later on.
 5) We retreive predicted y values (pH's) based on x_test, and compare with the pre-defined y_test using a scatter plot.
 6) We can also retreive the mean absolute error (MAE) and mean squared error values (MAE) for our model.
-7) We use our code to input an image file, calculate the weighted grayscale after getting RGB values of a single pixel sample, and use the model to predict the pH of the image.
+7) We use pH_predict.py open an image of a pH scale (pH_scale.png), calculate the weighted grayscale after getting RGB values of the clicked area, and use the model to predict the pH of the click.

 # Output of RFR_model.py:
 In [1]: run phcalc_rfr.py